shangeth/Computer-Vision-Security-System/README.md

 # Computer-Vision-Security-System
-A Security System using the face recognition, which can be monitored from anywhere using a HTTP server, coded using Python and Jinja.
+A Security System using the face recognition, which can be monitored from anywhere using a HTTP server, coded using Python and Jinja2.
 <br><br>

 # Installation